iAbhishek91/google-cloud/Services/MANAGEMENT-02-billing-services.md

 ## Billing export

 It helps you to store the detail billing details in a location where it is easy to retrieve.
-(For example: BigQuery or cloud storage.)
+(Two types: BigQuery or cloud storage.)
 These information can be later utilized for analytics.

+- Big Query: sends you billing data to a BigQuery data sheet.
+  - you can send the pricing.
+  - you can send the Daily cost details
+-

 ## Quotas